Product-related Environmental Sustainability

 Ecologically positive carbon footprint

-During their use-phase, Infineon products enable CO2 emission savings of more than 72 million tons of CO2 equivalents per year.
+During their use-phase, Infineon products enable CO2 emission savings of around 117 million tons of CO2 equivalents.

 Semiconductors from Infineon help generate electricity from renewable energy sources.
 They also offer increased efficiency at all stages of the value chain in the energy sector: in generation, transmission and in particular in the use of electricity.
 They form a basis for the intelligent and efficient use of energy: in industrial applications, power supplies for computers and consumer electronics as well as in motor vehicles.
 Semiconductors and solutions from Infineon make end products more energy-efficient during their lifetime and thus make an essential contribution to improving the environmental footprint.